FGEHA Authorizes Auction Of 19 Commercial Plots In G-13, G-14 - UrduPoint

 FGEHA Authorizes Auction Of 19 Commercial Plots In G-13, G-14

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Dec, 2023) The Federal Government Employees Housing Authority (FGEHA) has approved the auction of 19 commercial plots in sectors G-13/3, G-14/3 and G-14/4 of the federal capital to facilitate the resident of the sectors.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Dec, 2023) The Federal Government Employees Housing Authority (FGEHA) has approved the auction of 19 commercial plots in sectors G-13/3, G-14/3 and G-14/4 to facilitate the residents of the sectors.

 “A petrol Filling Station in the Mauve area in G-13 also approved by the authority which will generate not only more revenues for the FGEHA but also attract the investors,” an official told APP.